data.table internalsR/spread2.R

 probability of spreading into each cell from a neighbour.

-If a numeric of length ncell(landscape)
+If a numeric of length ncell(landscape) or a raster,

 then this must be the cell-specific (absolute)

 probability of a "receiving" potential cell.
-Default is 0.23
+Default is 0.23.

-If relative probabilities are required, use spreadProbRel
+If relative probabilities are required, use spreadProbRel.

 If used together, then the relative probabilities will be